 In June 2009, the World Health Organization (WHO) announced that a pandemic of novel H1N1 flu was underway.
 H1N1 (referred to as “swine flu” early on) is a new influenza virus causing illness in people.
 This virus was first detected in the United States in April 2009.
 H1N1 is spreading from person to person worldwide, most likely in a similar fashion to regular seasonal influenza viruses.

 For the 2010 flu season, the seasonal flu vaccine will protect patients against the common strains of influenza virus as well as the H1N1 flu virus, so only a single vaccination is necessary this year.
-Patients on steroids, immunosuppressant therapies (such as azathioprine, 6MP, or methotrexate), and biologic therapies (Remicade, Humira, Cimzia, or Tysabri) should discuss the risks and benefits of the vaccine with their doctor.
+Patients on steroids, immunosuppressant therapies, and biologic therapies should discuss the risks and benefits of the vaccine with their doctor.

 The CDC is encouraging the public to take the following 3 steps to fight the flu: